 The bright, clean surroundings do little, however, to counter the starkness of the place, with its bare walls and row upon row of large ornate sarcophagi.

-(If you want a more traditional crypt experience, try the Stephansdom cathedral catacombs, which includes a mass grave for plague victims.)
+If you want a more traditional crypt experience, try the Stephansdom cathedral catacombs, which include a mass grave for plague victims.
+Or the Michaelerkirche crypt tour with its mummies and painted coffins.

-Despite the wealth, fame, power (and expensive coffin), all that’s left is a body in a box to be stared at by visitors taking hurried snapshots before moving on to coffee and cake.
+Despite the wealth, fame, power (and expensive coffin), all that’s left is a body in a box to be stared at by visitors taking hurried snapshots before moving on to beer and sausages.

 Lead, pewter, bronze or copper materials dominate.
 They used silver and gold sparingly, not least because visitors would steal bits (humanity never ceases to disappoint.)